-- The Long Con – Or short con, really, but this sounds better.
-Per usual, one of the greatest vulnerabilities for thieves is through your own employees.
-If not properly versed on phone security, your team can let slip vital information that can be used against the whole company.
+- The Long Con – One of the greatest vulnerabilities for thieves is through your own employees.
+If not properly versed on phone fraud, your team can let slip vital information that can be used against the whole company.

-These are the most common ways for VoIP systems to be attacked, and while the extent of damage is greater with these powerful networks, the opportunities for graft are abundant, too.
-With even a little bit of resistance, criminals are likely to give up quickly and move onto another, less well protected system.
+These are the most common ways for VoIP systems to be attacked.
+While the extent of damage is greater with these powerful networks, the opportunities for graft are abundant, too.
+With even a little bit of resistance, criminals are likely to give up quickly on phone fraud.

 Suit-Up In Armor

-Not as dramatic as gearing up for a joust, but hoisting some protection will go a long way in defense of your telephone system.
+Not as dramatic as gearing up for a joust, but hoisting some protection will go a long way in defense of phone fraud.
 Taking these steps will prove to be a robust beginning layer of any comprehensive data-security plan for your company.

 - Monitor device registration frequencies.
 Even with many mobile devices being used by your team in the field, you should always have a good idea of how many registries you’d have in total.
 Wild variations or spikes in that number could indicate that an attempt to breach your network has been made.